News & Program updates

 Exiled Afghan journalists: A community in transit

 Two years ago, the Taliban took power in Afghanistan.
 This has led to a systematic dismantling of civil rights and a stricter censorship of the media.
 More than half of the 547 media outlets that were registered in 2021 have since ceased to exist.
 But exiled media from Afghanistan bring a glimmer of hope.
-From October on, the JX Fund will start supporting Afghan media and media professionals in exile.
+From October on, JX Fund will start supporting Afghan media and media professionals in exile.

 Read more